-The buzz of big data has been around for quite some time now (The term was first coined in 1997 by Michael Cox and David Ellsworth).
+The buzz of big data has been around for quite some time now — the term was first coined in 1997 by Michael Cox and David Ellsworth.
 It is likely that the world will continue to be perplexed and intimidated by the spell of big data until it becomes a normalized part of everyday business.
 There is no denying that businesses have bigger stakes with big data, however, what remains often understated in today’s business rhetoric is the quality of data.

-The Compounding Effects of Bad Data
+Compounding Effects of Bad Data

 According to Larry English, president of Information Impact International, Inc., “Poor information quality costs organizations 15 to 25% of operating revenue wasted in recovery from process failure and information scrap and rework.”
-According to The Data Warehousing Institute (TDWI), “The Cost of bad or ‘dirty’ data exceeds $600 Billion dollars for US businesses annually.”
+While The Data Warehousing Institute (TDWI) says that “the Cost of bad or ‘dirty’ data exceeds $600 billion for US businesses annually.”

 A growing number of companies have now begun to report how not paying proper attention to data quality has been detrimental to their business in the long run.
 In fact, the real magnitude of poor data quality is not felt until its impacts begin to resurface as an aftereffect, but when the companies realize the importance of data, the harm is often irreversible.

 Data is useful.
 High-quality, well-understood, auditable data, is priceless.

 Data plays a crucial role in making the right decisions and taking the right actions at the right time, thereby improving the operational efficiency of a company.
 A low-quality, faulty or dirty data has compounding effects on the whole business process, leading to misguided decision making process, putting things into disarray and draining the income down into rerunning the project.